 Gaslighting at work by groups of employees

-Gang gaslighting can occur with both management and subordinates.
-For example, a manager may ask a worker to come to a meeting, then ask why they’re there when they arrive.
+Group gaslighting at work can occur with both management and subordinates.
+For example, a manager may ask a worker to come to a meeting, then ask why they came when they arrive.

 When the employee attempts to explain, another manager chimes in and claims the employee must be mistaken.
 Or worse, they make the accusation that the employee often messes up instructions.